 Term life policies are offered for a set period of time at fixed rates.
 It’s the least costly way to obtain a specific, dollar amount death benefit for a specific period of time, typically 10 or more years.

-Alchemy Insurance agents can explain how you can obtain a whole life, term life or senior life insurance policy even if you have specific medical problems.
-It’s a fact that the younger and healthier you are, the lower your rates will be.
+Alchemy Insurance agents can explain how you can obtain a whole life, term life or final expense life insurance policy even if you have specific medical problems.
+It’s a fact that the younger and healthier you are, the lower your life insurance rates will be.
 However, even people with medical problems can usually get a life policy if they are willing to pay higher rates for the same coverage a very healthy person would pay.
 Insurance underwriters tend to adjust premiums based on expected life spans.
 While someone with a medical condition like high blood pressure (HBP) might have a shorter life expectancy than someone without HBP, it’s not impossible to get a life policy.

 Anyone who has ever gotten life insurance quotes knows that there’s a lot that goes into the calculation.
 An Alchemy Insurance agent can explain the particular factors that might affect your rates.
 In general, quotes are based on multiple factors.
 Those factors include age, weight, overall state of health, the amount of insurance sought, and medical history.

 An experienced life insurance pa agent will collect all of the pertinent data from an applicant and then send the application to the insurance company’s underwriting department.
 The underwriters use actuarial tables and complex calculations to determine the applicant’s life expectancy based on all of the data at hand.

 There are many benefits related to having a whole life, term life or senior life insurance policy.
 An Alchemy Insurance agent can explain specific benefits for your situation, but in most cases, the advantages of having insurance coverage on your life include:

 As an independent life insurance agency in pa, Alchemy can shop multiple brands to find the insurance that best suits your needs.